EDUCBA Logo

 Introduction to spring boot autowired

 Spring boot autowired is the feature of the spring boot framework, which was used to enable us to inject the dependency object implicitly; it is used in setter or in constructor injection internally.
-Autowired is not used in string values or in primitive injection; spring boot autowired requires less code because we have no need to write the code while injecting dependency explicitly.
+Autowired is not used in string values or in primitive injection; it requires less code because we have no need to write the code while injecting dependency explicitly.
 Furthermore, Autowired is allows spring to resolve the collaborative beans in our beans.
 Spring boot framework will enable the automatic injection dependency by using declaring all the dependencies in the xml configuration file.

 • The autowired is providing fine-grained control on auto wiring, which is accomplished.
 Autowired annotation is used in the autowired bean and in the setter method.